 Recovering from a spinal cord injury is different for everyone.
 For some it may mean regaining muscle control or changing your home’s layout, while for others it may involve new ways of getting around or doing what you enjoy.

 Our rehabilitation physicians and therapists work closely with you and our spinal cord specialists to develop a comprehensive treatment plan that meets your needs.
-Rehabilitation services are available on both an inpatient and outpatient basis, including at our Neuroscience Center in St. Paul where we combine the latest care, innovative research and powerful resources under one roof.

 Your personalized treatment plan may include: